jameshanlon/jameshanlon.github.io/content/silicon-infra.md

 - [Gator](https://gator.intuity.io), a framework for running a hierarchy of jobs and aggregating logs, metrics, resource utilisation, and artefacts.
-- [Blockwork](https://github.com/blockwork-eda/blockwork), is a buildsystem and
-  orchestrator for silicon design.
+- [Blockwork](https://github.com/blockwork-eda/blockwork), is a build system and orchestrator for silicon design.
 - [Blade](https://blu-blade.readthedocs.io) is a tool for autogenerating modules, interconnects and register definitions from an YAML schema.